-Anchorage Downtown Partnership, Ltd. (ADP) announces the hiring of Jamie Boring as the new Executive Director.
-As executive director, Jamie directs the actions of ADP staff and board to support and strengthen the organizations purpose of assuring a vibrant downtown.
+As executive director, Jamie directs the actions of ADP staff and board to support and strengthen the organization’s purpose of assuring a vibrant downtown.
 Additionally, Jamie leads ADP’s multiple facets of operations including Maintenance, Security, Membership, Events, Public Policy and Marketing for Downtown.
 Jamie is a life long Alaskan who is passionate about the success of downtown.
 Having been a business owner in the Downtown Improvement District (DID) and board member of ADP, he is aware of the challenges and unique opportunities that face downtown.
 Jamie has a strong background in all facets of construction, development and finance and is dedicated to service, having served in the United States Marine Corps.
 To say that Jamie is passionate about the growth and prosperity of downtown Anchorage is an understatement.
 He believes that a strong, vital and economically sound downtown is imperative to the success of the city as a whole.
 He is committed to his new position and looks forward to working with the community at large in creating a vibrant and healthy downtown!

 MARKETING & ADMINISTRATIVE ASSISTANT

-Kelly Ireland moved to Alaska in 2010 and has called the state home ever since, her love for Alaska has kept her involved and is a driving force for working at ADP to make Downtown Anchorage a more vibrant community.
-Kelly began working for ADP in 2017.
-She currently attends the University of Alaska Anchorage and is pursuing a B.A. in both Journalism and Biological Sciences.
-In addition to working at Anchorage Downtown Partnership, Ltd. Kelly is an undergraduate researcher at UAA studying the gut microbiota and immune system of stickleback fish.
-She’s been awarded a UAA Honors College Undergraduate Research Grant and Alaska INBRE Grant for her research.
-She also serves as the chair of UAA’s Concert Board, is a member of the Alaska Press Club and the Alaska Chapter of the American Fisheries Society.
+Kelly Ireland has a B.A. in both Journalism and Biological Sciences from the University of Alaska Anchorage and is pursuing a M.S. in Biological Sciences beginning this fall.
+She moved to Alaska in 2010 and has called the state home ever since, her love for Alaska has kept her involved and is a driving force for working at ADP to make Downtown Anchorage a more vibrant community.
+Kelly began working for ADP in 2017, she also works as a lab technician at the University of Alaska Anchorage studying the gut microbiota of threespine stickleback fish.
 In her free time she’s an avid hiker/backpacker and loves to travel.

 144 ACTIVITIES EVENT COORDINATOR